microsoft/PowerToys/README.md

 - Turned on C++ code analysis and incrementally fixing warnings.
 - Centralize .NET NuGet packages versions.
 Thanks [@snickler](https://github.com/snickler)!
 - Separate PowerToys installer logs and MSI logs to different files.
+- Added new GPO rules to the reporting tool.
+- Move PowerToys registry entries back to HKLM to fix context menu entries not working on some configurations.
+(This was a hotfix for 0.67)

 #### What is being planned for version 0.69